Florida College: Recruitment

-Although the bulk of its students are members of churches of Christ, Florida College does not recruit through churches since the school is founded on the principles of the non-institutional churches of Christ, which per its doctrine does not engage in congregational support of colleges.
+Although most of its students are members of churches of Christ, Florida College does not recruit through churches since the school is founded on the principles of the non-institutional churches of Christ, which per its doctrine does not engage in congregational support of colleges.
 Instead, the school gains name recognition by offering 21 one-week summer camps annually in locations across the United States.
-Approximately 4000 children attend the summer camps, with about 400 volunteers to teach and entertain them.
+About 4,000 children attend the summer camps, with about 400 volunteers to teach and entertain them.

 Student life

-Approximately 558 students attend Florida College, representing 35 U.S. states and 6 foreign countries.
-Ninety percent of them are members of non-institutional Churches of Christ.
-More than 60% of the students are legacies with one or more of their parents or grandparents having previously attended the school.
+Florida College draws students from all 50 U.S. states, though primarily states to the south, and several foreign countries.
+For the 2023–24 academic year, 591 students were enrolled, representing 33 states, Puerto Rico, and 12 countries.
+Ninety percent are members of non-institutional Churches of Christ.
 In many instances, both of a student's parents attended and met at Florida College.

-Students who do not finish four years at FC often will transfer to the University of South Florida (located in nearby Tampa) or Western Kentucky University (as FC has many attendees from the Commonwealth of Kentucky).
+Brief devotional chapel services are held on weekdays during the academic calendar year, which all students are required to attend.